Self-Guided Walking Tour in Krems

 AI Tourguide

 Standing under the white turrets of the Steiner Tor?
 You are at the start of the walk.
-Open the app and it will guide you down the Altstadt lanes to the Gozzoburg and out to the riverside Kunstmeile, telling you what is worth your ticket and what to just photograph and pass.
+Open AI Tourguide in your browser, no app and no download, and a voice guide walks you down the Altstadt lanes to the Gozzoburg and out to the riverside Kunstmeile.
+It greets you, tells the story along the way, then asks what is worth your ticket and adapts as you go.
+A real conversation, not a recording.
+Start with 100 free credits.

 11 Languages Switch language anytime.
 No separate tour needed.